norchain/Tron-Ark/README.md

 1. The proportions of the embarked crypto

-* **Pool Part**: 20% is deposited to the shared reward pool.
+* **Pool Part**: 10% is deposited to the shared reward pool.
-* **Dividend Part**: 15% is deposited to all the existing passengers' accounts on the same ark immediately, following the ratio of each one's total investment.
+* **Dividend Part**: 40% is deposited to all the existing passengers' accounts on the same ark immediately, following the ratio of each one's total investment.
-* **Restricted Part**: 60% is deposited to the passengers' accounts on the same ark, who embarked during the last cycle (see *Cycle* in bullet 3) while didn't vote for "restrict embarking".
+* **Restricted Part**: 45% is deposited to the passengers' accounts on the same ark, who embarked during the last cycle (see *Cycle* in bullet 3) while didn't vote for "restrict embarking".
-* **Referral Part**: The rest 5% is deposited to the referree and the developer equally.
+* **Referral Part**: For the rest part, 2% is deposited to the referree while 3% to the developer.
 If the embarkment didn't denote a referree, all 5% are deposited to developer's account.
 2. Ark deceleration

    The embarkment bring more load will declerate the ark.
 The leading ark could be possible gets slow down due to its attraction.